Daniel-KM/Omeka-theme-Scribe/README.md

 Scribe
 ===========

-Scribe is a theme made for use with the xxxx plugin forked from Scripto
+Scribe is an Omeka theme made for use with a customized Scripto plugin fork.
+Instructions and documentation forthcoming.